 The Honorable Chokwe Antar Lumumba

-On July 3, 2017, Chokwe Antar Lumumba became the 53rd mayor of the City of Jackson, Mississippi.
-He was 34 years old, making him the youngest mayor in Jackson’s history.
+Chokwe Antar Lumumba is the 53rd mayor of the City of Jackson, Mississippi.
+Sworn in at 34 years old, he is the youngest mayor in Jackson’s history.
 He is an attorney, a husband, a father, and the son of two life-long community activists—the late Mayor Chokwe Lumumba and Nubia Lumumba.

-Mayor Lumumba is a faithful member of Free Christian Ministries and serves on the church’s leadership team.
-He is married to Ebony Lumumba and the couple has two daughters, Alake’ Maryama and Nubia Ngozi.
+Mayor Lumumba is married to Ebony Lumumba and the couple has two daughters, Alake’ Maryama and Nubia Ngozi.